saona-raimundo/markovian/README.md

 - [sim](https://crates.io/crates/sim) - "Sim" or "SimRS" is a discrete event simulation package that facilitates Rust- and npm-based simulation products and projects.

 - [randomwalk](https://crates.io/crates/randomwalk) - Build glorious random walks.

+# For the reader

+Has this project been useful to you?
+How? :)
+Let me know through a github issue!